Ms. Pac-Man: Development

-Ms. Pac-Man was originally conceived as an enhancement kit for Pac-Man called Crazy Otto, created by programmers employed at the General Computer Corporation (GCC).
-While Crazy Otto was under development, GCC settled a lawsuit with Atari over their Missile Command conversion kit Super Missile Attack.
-Part of the settlement terms barred GCC from selling future conversion kits without consent from the original game manufacturer.
+Ms. Pac-Man was originally conceived as an enhancement kit for Pac-Man called Crazy Otto, created by programmers at General Computer Corporation (GCC).
+While Crazy Otto was in development, GCC settled a lawsuit with Atari, Inc. over their Missile Command conversion kit Super Missile Attack.
+Part of the settlement terms barred GCC from selling conversion kits without consent from the original game manufacturer.

-Rather than scrapping Crazy Otto entirely, the programmers chose to present the completed game to Midway, Namco's American distributor of Pac-Man.
+Rather than scrapping Crazy Otto entirely, the programmers chose to present the finished game to Midway, Namco's American distributor of Pac-Man.
 Midway was enthusiastic that such a game had come to their attention, as they were hoping to capitalize on the success of Pac-Man with a sequel.
 They bought the rights to Crazy Otto and worked with GCC and Namco to prepare the game for release.
-In final development, the game's name and characters experienced multiple changes.
-Sprites, text, and minor game elements were altered to better reflect the Pac-Man series.
+In the final development, the game's name and characters experienced multiple changes.
+Sprites, text and minor game elements were altered to better reflect the Pac-Man series.

 The game was initially titled Super Pac-Man, containing Pac-Man as the lead character.
-Inspired by the cutscenes of Crazy Otto featuring Crazy Otto's female counterpart, the lead character was made female and the game was renamed Pac-Woman.
+Inspired by the cutscenes of Crazy Otto, featuring Crazy Otto's female counterpart.
+The lead character was made female and the game was renamed Pac-Woman.
 That name was dropped in favor of Miss Pac-Man, but the developers then realized that, given the third intermission showing a stork delivering a baby to Pac-Man and the player's character, confusion could arise about their relationship.
 In light of this, the name was changed to Mrs. Pac-Man, and then finally to Ms. Pac-Man, which rolled off the tongue more easily.
-Programmer Steve Golson said "in the span of just two weeks, it went from Crazy Otto to Super Pac-Man to Miss Pac-Man."
+Programmer Steve Golson said: "In the span of just two weeks, it went from Crazy Otto to Super Pac-Man to Miss Pac-Man."
 These later changes (Miss, Mrs., and Ms.) all occurred within 72 hours of actual production.